 Ramada Resort Kooralbyn Valley Pro-Am – 27th July 2018

-Get excited – we will be hosting another brilliant Ramada Resort Kooralbyn Valley Pro-Am on Friday, 27th July, with Jeff Thomson and Peter Senior part of the action!
+Get excited – we will be hosting another brilliant Ramada Resort Kooralbyn Valley Pro-Am on Friday, 27th July, with Peter Senior and Ian Healy!

 Pro-Am Entry Fee: Members $55 per person | Non-Members $85 per person